Primerica

-Primerica, Inc. (NYSE: PRI) is a company that provides insurance, investment and financial services to middle income families in the United States and Canada.
+Primerica, Inc. is a multi-level marketing company that provides insurance, investment and financial services to middle-income families in the United States and Canada.

 Primerica is the parent company of National Benefit Life Insurance Company, Primerica Life, Peach Re, and Vidalia Re.
 Primerica acquired e-Telequote in July 2021.
-Primerica has been described as a multi-level marketing company.
 The company that would become Primerica was founded in 1981.
 Primerica had its initial public offering in 2010.

 Primerica's headquarters are located in Duluth, Georgia.

 History

 In 1980, A.L.
-Williams (founded in 1977) entered into a contract with Boston-based Massachusetts Indemnity and Life Insurance Company (MILICO), an underwriter of life insurance and a subsidiary of Santa Monica-based PennCorp Financial Services.
+Williams (founded in 1977) entered into a contract with Boston-based Massachusetts Indemnity and Life Insurance Company (MILICO), an underwriter of life insurance and a subsidiary of Santa Monica–based PennCorp Financial Services.
 In 1981, the company established First American National Corporation as a holding company for First American Life Insurance and First American National Securities.
-These companies were later renamed The A.L.
+These companies were later renamed to the A.L.
 Williams Corporation, A.L.
 Williams Life Insurance Company, and PFS Investments, Inc, respectively.
-In 1982, The A.L.
-Williams Corporation (ALWC) was listed on the Over the Counter (OTC) market under the symbol ALWC.
+In 1982, the A.L.
+Williams Corporation was listed on the over-the-counter market under the symbol ALWC.
 In 1983, the company became listed on the NASDAQ exchange under the same symbol.

 PennCorp finalized a merger agreement with American Can Company in 1983, and became its subsidiary along with MILICO.
 In 1986 Triangle Industries bought American Can's packaging division and the rights to the company's name.
 In 1987 American Can changed its name to Primerica Corporation, with Gerald Tsai as CEO, the first Chinese American to lead a member of the Dow Jones Industrials.

 In December 1988, Sanford Weill's Commercial Credit acquired Primerica Corporation for $1.54 billion, retaining the Primerica name.
 On February 6, 1989, Primerica Corporation began trading on the New York Stock Exchange.

 Throughout the next ten years, Primerica Corporation's affiliated companies A.L Williams, MILICO, and FANS changed their names to Primerica Financial Services, Primerica Life Insurance Company, and Primerica Financial Services Investments, respectively.

 In December 1993, Primerica fully acquired Travelers Insurance Corporation and adopted the name Travelers Inc., which was changed to Travelers Group the following year.
 Travelers Group included Primerica Financial Services, Smith Barney, and other financial businesses.
-Joe Plumeri was Chairman and CEO of Primerica Financial Services from 1995 to 1999.
+Joe Plumeri was chairman and CEO of Primerica Financial Services from 1995 to 1999.
 In 1998, Primerica had net income of $398 million on net sales of $1.65 billion.